aleenatucker/mgmt-382.1/README.md

 <b> Name:</b> Rosemary R., 68<br>
 <b> Location:</b> Buffalo, NY<br>
 <b> Service Used: </b> Chronic Care Program for Diabetes<br>
-<i> The chronic care team helped me get my diabetes under control.
+<i> "The chronic care team helped me get my diabetes under control.
 For a long time, I felt like I could not manage my blood sugar, but that's no longer the case!
 Whether it be regular check-ins or personalized guidance, this team has helped me feel than I have in years.
 I feel so much better managing my health now."<br><br>

-Would <b>YOU</b> like to cbe part of the success stories?<br><br>
+Would <b>YOU</b> like to be part of the success stories?<br><br>
-Click below to be redirected.
+Click below to be redirected to our products and services.

 </body>
+<h3<i> Questions?
+Contact our customer service representative</i> <a href = "mailto:aleenatucker@eloheh.com"> here </a></h3>